Chicago Child-Parent Centers

 25 Reynolds 2014 - Reynolds AJ, Richardson BA, Hayakawa M, et al. Association of a full-day vs part-day preschool intervention with school readiness, attendance, and parent involvement.
 The Journal of the American Medical Association (JAMA).
 2014;312(20):2126-2134.

-26 Peterson 2018 - Peterson C, Florence C, Thomas R, Klevens J. Cost-benefit analysis of two child abuse and neglect primary prevention programs for US states.
+26 Peterson 2018 - Peterson C, Florence C, Thomas R, Klevens J. Cost-benefit analysis of two child abuse and neglect primary prevention programs for U.S. states.
 Prevention Science.
 2018;19(6):705-715.

 27 Temple 2015 - Temple JA, Reynolds AJ.
 Using social-impact borrowing to expand preschool-to-third grade programs in urban schools.
 Journal of Education for Students Placed at Risk (JESPAR).
 2015;20(4):281-292.